 The controversy over the cost effectiveness of neonicotinoid pesticides continues to grow.
-In response to a request from Members of Parliament to provide peer reviewed evidence that neonicotinoids are cost effective Bayer is only able to provide one paper.
+In response to a request from Members of Parliament to provide peer reviewed evidence that neonicotinoids are cost effective, Bayer is only able to provide one paper.
 Their flimsy and selective evidence to the Environmental Audit Committee raises more questions than it provides answers and further underlines how broken the pesticides approval process has become.

 Neonicotinoids have featured regularly in my blogs.
 In March I blogged about the growing evidence that neonicotinoids don’t actually work and continued the theme with additional evidence in a second blog in June.

-As a result there was discussion of this issue at the oral evidence session on the 18th of June.
+As a result there was discussion of this issue at the oral evidence session on 18 June.
 This included Caroline Lucas MP posing a question to the Bayer representative “can we ask Dr Little if he can name any peer-reviewed scientific publication that is in the public domain that does show that neonic seed dressings increase yields of arable crops”.
 Dr Little responded “not off the top of my head”.

 Bayer submitted supplementary written evidence, although it appears to only address the question of cost effectiveness from the point of view of Oil seed rape, despite the original question relating to all uses of neonicotinoids.